awsdocs/amazon-appstream2-developer-guide/doc_source/index.md

-# Amazon AppStream 2.0 Developer Guide
+# Amazon AppStream 2.0 Administration Guide

 -----
 *****Copyright &copy; 2019 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****